Skidder100/ReplayBot/README.md

 # ReplayBot

-A replay bot for Geometry Dash
+A replay bot for Geometry Dash (2.2 will mess up this code of this project, it may not be updated afterwards.
+For now it works like normal)

 Demo Video: